 This braindead shooting survival game makes the list for pure action packed fun.
 The premise of this game is hilarious.
 You and your friend are taking part in a deadly reality show which has the goal of killing as much shit as you can without getting killed yourself.
 Do well and you get points that convert into brand new VCR’s and stuff like that granted you won’t get killed yourself.
-With this game’s fast paced action, simple gameplay, hilarious premise, everyone-can-join kind of atmosphere earns it a spot on the list.
-Try it out if you have an hour of so of nothing to do.
+With this game’s fast-paced action, simple gameplay, hilarious premise, everyone-can-join kind of atmosphere earns it a spot on the list.
+Try it out if you have an hour or so of nothing to do.

 6. King of Dragons

-King of Dragons is a 2 player co-op fantasy beat em’ up game that was originally supposed to be a licensed Dungeons & Dragons game but for some reason the license didn’t go through.
+King of Dragons is a 2 player co-op fantasy beat em’ up game that was originally supposed to be a licensed Dungeons & Dragons game but for some reason, the license didn’t go through.
 Despite that, this game is a solid fantasy beat’em up with many different moves and characters.
 Enemies are fun and diverse, same can be said about the bosses who look amazing.
 The game is very challenging which makes it even more fun.
 You have to strategize, find a good combination of characters to play as and really stay on your toes.
 This game is an arcade port, so one thing that really brings this game down is that it quite frequently lags and slows down.
 You will notice it and be a bit bothered by it but it will still not ruin the experience.
 A very solid pick-up for anyone looking for a challenging beat em’ up with a fantastic setting.

 5. Sunset Riders

 Yeehaw!
 Sunset Riders (what a cool name) is a western run and gun arcade style game for 2 players.
 You pick 2 of 4 playable Sunset Riders and go nuts!
 Your revolvers/shotguns have infinite ammo just like in Contra and you just have to shoot and dodge your way through.
 The western theme is very cool and it is enhanced by cool enemies, bosses and some sweet tunes.
-You have considerable freedom when it comes to difficulty of this game.
+You have considerable freedom when it comes to the difficulty of this game.
 You pick the number of continues and rests (1-4) and you can also pick between easy, normal and hard.
 Picking easy with 4 rests and 4 continues is not very challenging but the default setting is extremely difficult to clear (normal, 2 rests, 2 continues).
-Sunset Riders is for everyone, easy goers and the hardcore, grit and grind near impossible challengers alike.
-Highly recommended!
+Sunset Riders is for everyone, easy goers, and the hardcore, grit and grind near impossible challengers alike.

 4. Contra III: The Alien Wars

 You knew this one was coming.
 Probably the best known co-op game on the SNES.
 Contra III: The Alien Wars is a constant action in your face run and gun co-op goodness that makes you come back for more.
 The constant threat of being shot or crushed will make sure you cannot take a breather for a second.
 This Contra is probably not as difficult as the original on the NES but it will still test your skills to the fullest.
-The constantly engaging gameplay, awesome guns, all the gruesome bosses, the tense atmosphere and tunes make this game a must for all co-op enthusiasts.
+The constantly engaging gameplay, awesome guns, all the gruesome bosses, the tense atmosphere, and tunes make this game a must for all co-op enthusiasts.